neurokernel/neurokernel/README.rst

 as root.

+Although some Linux distributions do include CUDA in their stock package repositories, you are encouraged to use those distributed by NVIDIA because they often are more up-to-date and include more recent releases of the GPU drivers.
+See `this page <https://developer.nvidia.com/cuda-downloads>`_ for download information.

 If you install Neurokernel in a virtualenv environment, you will need to install OpenMPI.
 See `this page
 <https://www.open-mpi.org/faq/?category=building#easy-build>`_